.22 Spitfire

-The Spitfire M1 Carbine originally was advertised as firing a 40-grain (2.6g) bullet with a muzzle velocity of 3050ft/s (930m/s), though hand loaders with careful selection of modern powders and appropriate bullets consistently safely exceed those numbers while remaining within the M1 Carbine's Maximum Pressure rating of 38,500 psi (265 MPa).
+The original "Spitfire M1 Carbine" was advertised as firing the "5.7 MMJ cartridge", a 40-grain (2.6g) bullet with a muzzle velocity of 3050ft/s (930m/s), though hand loaders with careful selection of modern powders and appropriate bullets consistently safely exceed those numbers while remaining within the M1 30 US Carbine's maximum pressure generally rated at 40,000 psi (or 40,000 CUP) according to SAAMI standards.
 In comparison, the "standard" load for the .30 Carbine has a .30 Carbine ball bullet weighing 110 grains (7.1 g); a complete loaded round weighs 195 grains (12.6 g) and has a muzzle velocity of 1,990ft/s (610m/s), giving it 967ft⋅lbf (1,311 joules) of energy when fired from the M1 carbine's 18-inch barrel.

 Johnson originally tried to interest the US military in the conversion to this cartridge due to the high number of available M1 Carbines still in US Military service and storage, and the relatively low cost to perform the conversion.
 This was unsuccessful since they were already significantly along in the development of the M16 and its 5.56mm (.223) cartridge, both of which would soon be adopted and deployed.
 He then advertised conversions for surplus M1 Carbines into the smaller caliber format, and that the modified carbines would perform well as a survival rifle for use in jungles or other remote areas since they provide a package combining relatively light, easy-to-carry ammunition in a light, fast handling carbine with very low recoil.

 Johnson's contracted commercially produced parts and assemblies for the M1 Carbine variant were completed as the Johnson Model JSM 5.7mm Spitfire, the Model JSCD, the Model JSSR, the Model 5770, the Model 5771, the Model 5772, or the Model 5773, which were all factory chambered in his "5.7 MMJ" cartridge with the appropriate feed ramps manufactured into those new commercially produced carbines.
 (The Model 5774 designation was for conversions of carbines originally chambered in 30 Carbine, and included 5.7 MMJ feed ramps added during the conversion process).
+All of which he generally called his "Spitfire" carbines.

 Melvin M. Johnson was also the designer of the M1941 Johnson Rifle and the M1941 Johnson Machine Gun.